austincondiff/neutron-dark-ui/README.md

 ### Combine with other Syntax themes

-There is a matching [syntax theme](https://atom.io/themes/one-dark-syntax), but most other syntax themes work fine as well.
+There is a matching [syntax theme](https://atom.io/themes/neutron-dark-syntax), but most other syntax themes work fine as well.

 ### Install

-This theme is installed by default with Atom and can be activated by going to the __Settings > Themes__ section and selecting "One Dark" from the __UI Themes__ drop-down menu.
+This theme can be activated by going to the __Settings > Themes__ section and selecting "One Dark" from the __UI Themes__ drop-down menu.

 ### Settings